-Below a few steps are outlined that will target specific activities that can be automated.
-This will help you better utilize the CRM system that you purchase:
+There are a few steps outlined below that will target specific activities that can be automated.
+This will help you better utilize the CRM system that you purchase.

-One of the least looked-forward-to aspects of a salesperson’s job is General administration.
-Thankfully, CRM technologies can streamline and even automate much of it.
+One of the least looked-forward-to aspects of a salesperson’s job is general administration.
+Thankfully, CRM technologies can streamline and even automate most of it.

-Many salespeople do not like general administration.
-For many of them, this is the most boring part of their day.
+Most salespeople do not like general administration, they consider it the most boring part of their day.
 However, it is essential.
 Having a CRM can streamline and automate many of these processes.
-Typically, the tasks involved in general administration are:
+Typically, the tasks involved in general administration are;

 – Reminders: Scheduling and creating reminders for various tasks that need to be completed throughout the day.
 This can be done automatically by CRM software based on when an activity is finished.